SGSMI.ORG

 But what I did find was that the father, one F.A.
 Unger was Fred A. Unger

-and his SECOND wife Rosa were living in Saginaw, Michigan in 1910 with their four children,
+and he and his SECOND wife Rosa were living in Saginaw, Michigan in 1910 with their four children,

 Kate, Walter, Fred Jr and Mitchel.
 And sometime before 1920 their children are